Skip to main content

 These analyses consistently show that for men with diagnosed hypogonadism, TRT does not lead to an increased risk of major adverse cardiovascular events.
 Specifically, the incidence of myocardial infarction (heart attack), stroke, and death from cardiovascular causes was found to be statistically similar between men receiving TRT and those receiving a placebo.

 One systematic review even suggested a potential benefit, finding a reduced risk of major cardiovascular events in men undergoing TRT, particularly those with pre-existing risk factors like metabolic syndrome or established cardiovascular disease.
-This finding points toward the mechanism we discussed earlier ∞ by improving metabolic parameters like and body composition, testosterone support may help mitigate the very factors that contribute to cardiovascular strain in the first place.
+This finding points toward the mechanism we discussed earlier ∞ by improving metabolic parameters like insulin sensitivity and body composition, testosterone support may help mitigate the very factors that contribute to cardiovascular strain in the first place.

 Modern clinical evidence from large-scale studies indicates that properly managed testosterone therapy does not elevate the risk of heart attack or stroke for men with hypogonadism.